-Upon discovering the event, East Coast moved quickly to investigate and respond to the incident, assess the security of East Coast systems, and notify potentially affected individuals.
-East Coast is also working to implement additional safeguards and training to its employees.
-East Coast is providing access to credit monitoring and identity restoration services for 24 months, through Kroll, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
-East Coast also established a dedicated assistance line to address questions or concerns from notified individuals.
+Upon identifying the malware event, DPI moved quickly to investigate and respond, assess the security of its systems, and notify potentially affected individuals.
+DPI is also working to implement additional technical and administrative safeguards and training to its employees to reduce the risk of recurrence.
+DPI is providing access to credit monitoring and identity restoration services for twelve (12) months, through Kroll, to individuals whose personal information was potentially affected by this event, at no cost to these individuals.
+DPI is also providing access to a dedicated assistance line for affected individuals to call with any questions or concerns regarding the event.

-Additionally, East Coast is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-East Coast is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, DPI is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+DPI is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state attorney general, and law enforcement to report attempted or actual identity theft and fraud.
+DPI also notified other appropriate state regulators.